Women in WWE: PG Era and Divas Championship (2008–2012)

+In April 2011, Sunny was inducted into the Hall of Fame, becoming the fifth woman to receive the honor.

-Kharma made her debut at Extreme Rules 2011 by attacking Michelle McCool, and attacked other divas over the next couple weeks on Raw and SmackDown, however this was cut short as she was granted a maternity leave due to her real life pregnancy.
+Kharma made her debut at Extreme Rules 2011 by attacking Michelle McCool, and attacked other divas over the next couple weeks on Raw and SmackDown, however this was cut short as she was granted a maternity leave due to her real-life pregnancy.
 2011 saw the departures of Maryse and Michelle McCool, the latter of whom retired from WWE on May 1, after losing to Layla in a Loser Leaves WWE match; Melina, who was released in early August; and Gail Kim resigned from the company due to frustration with their lack of focus on the women's division.

+At Royal Rumble 2012, Kharma returned and entered the Royal Rumble, becoming the third woman to enter the match.
 On the April 23, 2012, episode of Raw, Nikki Bella defeated Beth Phoenix in a lumberjill match for the Divas Championship, ending Phoenix's reign as champion at 204 days.
 Layla returned from her injury on April 29, 2012, at Extreme Rules and defeated Nikki Bella to become the fifth woman to have held both titles.
 The Bella Twins' contracts expired the following night, where they were fired by Eve Torres in the storyline.

 On July 9, 2012, Eve Torres and AJ Lee became the first Divas to main event Raw since Trish Stratus and Lita in 2004, in a tag team match alongside CM Punk and Daniel Bryan.
 During mid-2012, AJ became involved in various relationship storylines with several male wrestlers such as CM Punk, Daniel Bryan, Kane, John Cena and Dolph Ziggler, including a stint as the General Manager of Raw.
-The later part of 2012 saw the departures of Kharma, Kelly Kelly and Beth Phoenix.
+The later part of 2012 saw the departures of Kharma, Kelly Kelly, and Beth Phoenix.
 A month after Phoenix's October departure, WWE published an article on their website claiming that there was a new era for the Divas division.

+In the summer of 2012, the WWE hired veteran independent wrestler Sara Amato as a trainer for the women.
+Under Amato's guidance, catfights and hair-pulling were eliminated and were replaced by strikes, forearms, punches, and kicking just like the male wrestlers were taught to do.